Josh Heinrichs: Albums

 Heinrichs' High on Love EP was released early on July 22 via Heinrichs' successful online pledgemusic.com campaign to fans who donated to the album recording and 2013 summer tour with Tribal Seeds.
-The album was officially released Aug 6, 2013 debuted at #4 on the iTunes Best selling reggae charts and debuted in its first week in the top 20 on the Billboard Reggae Charts.
+The album was officially released Aug 6, 2013, debuted atnumber four on the iTunes Best selling reggae charts and debuted in its first week in the top 20 on the Billboard Reggae Charts.